 Tobit, Judith, The Additions to Esther, The Wisdom of Solomon, Sirach, Baruch, the Letter of Jeremiah, The Additions to Daniel (The Prayer of Azariah, The Song of the Azariah and the Song of the Three Jews, Susanna, Bel and the Dragon), 1 Maccabees, 2 Maccabees, 1 Esdras, The Prayer of Manasseh, Psalm 151, 3 Maccabees, 2 Esdras, and 4 Maccabees.

 This is the second post in the series “An Introduction to the Old Testament.”
-For other post in this series, visit my post “Introducing the Old Testament.”
+For other posts in this series, click on the links below.

 NEXT: The Land of Palestine